xOkMuh/luna-byok-roleplay/README.md

 ![RPG Adventure](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-25-14-26-28-994_com.muh.luna.jpg)

-### 📚 The Sagas Engine: Immortal Campaign Memory & Memory Manager
+### 📚 The Sagas Engine: Immortal Campaign Memory & Cross-Chat Lore
 Say goodbye to AI amnesia.
-Luna compresses and structures your history into **Pages, Chapters, and Volumes** using a fully visible Hierarchical RAG architecture.
+Luna compresses and structures your history into **Pages, Chapters, Volumes, and Aeternums (Absolute Records)** using a fully visible, hierarchical RAG architecture.

 * **The Living Diary (Internal POV):** The AI autonomously reviews recent chat logs, interprets the emotional weight of the events, and writes a secret first-person journal using her own personality traits, voice, and unique verbal tics.
 * **Identity Reinforcement Loops:** These entries are fed directly back into her long-term memory layer, meaning her core identity, biases, and emotional attachment grow exponentially stronger with every single page.
+* **Cross-Chat Gossip (The Whisper Network):** Characters are aware of the world outside their 1x1 chats.
+If an important event happens in a Group Room, characters carry that "memory ticket" with them.
+They might organically mention or react to something that happened in a completely different session if the context fits.
 * **Context Ingestion:** Every narrative event is tracked.
 A real-time message countdown shows you exactly when the background engine will compress and seal the current context, making your campaign memory immortal.

 ![Personal Diary Menu](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-26-00-22-13-821_com.muh.luna.jpg)